Local and non-local $p$-energies on metric measure spaces: Introduction

+\begin{quote} To establish BBM-type Poincar\'e inequalities on general metric measure spaces, in particular, on fractals where no gradient or upper gradient structure is available. \end{quote}

-The preceding results are formulated within the Dirichlet form framework, where strongly local Dirichlet forms generalize the classical Dirichlet integral $\int_{\mathbb{R}^d}|\nabla f(x)|^2\mathrm{d} x$ in $\mathbb{R}^d$.
-For general $p>1$, extending the classical $p$-energy $\int_{\mathbb{R}^d}|\nabla f(x)|^p\mathrm{d} x$ in $\mathbb{R}^d$, as initiated by \cite{HPS04}, the study of local $p$-energies on fractals and general metric measure spaces has been recently advanced considerably, see \cite{CGQ22,Shi24,BC23,MS23,Kig23,CGYZ24,AB25,AES25a}.
+The first two results are formulated within the Dirichlet form framework: strongly local Dirichlet forms generalize the classical Dirichlet integral $\int_{\mathbb{R}^d}\lvert \nabla f(x)\rvert^2\mathrm{d}x$ on $\mathbb{R}^d$.
+By contrast, the local $p$-energies in the third result are formulated using upper gradients.
+For general $p>1$, extending the classical $p$-energy $\int_{\mathbb{R}^d}|\nabla f(x)|^p\mathrm{d} x$ in $\mathbb{R}^d$, as initiated by \cite{HPS04}, the study of local $p$-energies on fractals and general metric measure spaces has been recently advanced considerably, see \cite{CGQ22,Shi24,BC23,MS25,Kig23,CGYZ26,AB25,AES25a}.
 In this setting, a new parameter $d_{w,p}$, called the $p$-walk dimension, naturally arises; notably, $d_{w,2}$ coincides with $d_w$ in \ref{eq_HKL}.
 One may therefore expect that suitable variants of the cutoff Sobolev inequality $\text{CS}^{(L)}$, as formulated in \cite{Yan25a}, play a similarly fundamental role in the study of local $p$-energies.
 Some applications, such as the elliptic Harnack inequality, Wolff potential estimates, the singular behavior of energy measures, and the dichotomy of $p$-walk dimensions, were investigated in \cite{Yan25c,Yan25d,Yan25e}.